What is Shea Butter?

 The Science Behind the Benefits of Shea Butter

-How Do You Use Shea Butter?
+How to Use Shea Butter?

-Storage and Security
+Storage and Safety

 Store shea butter slightly below room temperature.
 Although it is safe for most skin types, discontinue use if you experience irritation and consult a doctor if symptoms persist.